-From left to right in photo above: Peter D. Calder, MD, Domenic C. Izzo, Jr., MD and Francisco L. Tellez, MD, FACS.
+From left to right in photo above: Francisco L. Tellez, MD, FACS, Domenic C. Izzo, Jr., MD, Peter D. Calder, MD, and Kasey L. Pierson, MD.
 Drs.
-Izzo, Calder and Tellez diagnose and treat glaucoma regularly.
+Izzo, Calder, Pierson, and Tellez diagnose and treat glaucoma regularly.

 Dr. Tellez is a fellowship-trained glaucoma specialist and surgeon with over 20 years of clinical experience.
 All of our physicians provide glaucoma patients with individualized care plans and personalized one-on-one attention.
 Whether the care plan calls for medication, surgery or simply monitoring exams, your doctor will focus on you as a person and offer the best treatment choices tailored to your individual needs.
 Our goal is to protect your vision and quality of life and to care for you in the warm and pleasant environment that distinguishes Berks Eye Physicians & Surgeons.

 What Is Glaucoma?

 Glaucoma is a group of eye disorders that share the common feature of optic nerve damage.
 This damage is usually, but not always, caused by elevated fluid pressure within the eye.
 When pressure inside the eye increases, the optic nerve loses nerve fibers and blind spots can develop, resulting in loss of peripheral or even central vision.
 The higher the pressure, the greater the chance of damage to the optic nerve.
 Glaucoma is a leading cause of irreversible visual impairment and blindness in the United States and worldwide.